single-spa/single-spa/docs/single-spa-config.md

-# Root application
+# single spa config
-The single-spa root application consists of all code that is not part of a [registered application](/docs/applications.md).
+The single-spa single spa config consists of all code that is not part of a [registered application](/docs/applications.md).
 Ideally, this only includes an html file and a javascript file that declares single-spa registered applications.
-It is best practice to keep your root application as small as possible and to simply defer to single-spa to manage all of the registered applications.
-The root application should not be doing client-side html rendering nor should it be responding to routing events such as `hashchange` or `popstate`.
+It is best practice to keep your single spa config as small as possible and to simply defer to single-spa to manage all of the registered applications.
+The single spa config should not be doing client-side html rendering nor should it be responding to routing events such as `hashchange` or `popstate`.
 Instead, all of that functionality should be taken care of either by single-spa itself or by a registered application.

 ## Index.html file
-The main thing that you should be doing in your html file is executing your root application.
+The main thing that you should be doing in your html file is executing your single spa config.
 For your use case, this could mean something like `<script src="/single-spa-config.js"></script>`.
 Example:
 ```js